Baseline User Guide

 Note

-We strongly recommend users copy necessary files (applications, scripts, input files, etc.) from NFS to the GPFS Wolf parallel filesystem and launch their jobs from there due to its larger storage capacity and superior performance.
+We strongly recommend users copy necessary files (applications, scripts, input files, etc.) from NFS to the GPFS Wolf2 parallel filesystem and launch their jobs from there due to its larger storage capacity and superior performance.

 Fast Parallel Scratch Storage

-CADES users share 2.3 PB of the Wolf General Parallel File System (GPFS) which sits in the NCCS Open Science enclave.
+CADES users share 2.3 PB of the Wolf2 General Parallel File System (GPFS) which sits in the NCCS Open Science enclave.
 This is the scratch area for active data generated by user applications.
 GPFS is ideal for the parallel reads and writes done by HPC codes.

 GPFS Filesystem